Trending keywords: security, cloud, container,

 - Prevent Drift: Scan IaC files before deployment.
 Map misconfigurations in production back to source.

 - Prioritize Risk: Prioritize security fixes based on application context, requirements, and dependencies.

 - Remediate at the Source: Receive fix recommendations at the source with auto-generated pull requests.

 This is the part that operations teams would care the most about.
 A CWPP is the runtime enforcement part of the CNAPP security suite.
 It works towards having a zero trust model in place where nothing is automatically trusted.

 - Runtime detection: Detect and prevent suspicious behavior in containers at runtime.
 Automate response for container threats.

-- System hardening: Anomaly detection inside of Linux hosts or VM-based workloads running on top of the host by reducing its vulnerability surface with restrictive configurations as a preventive control.
+- System hardening: Protecting Linux hosts or VM-based workloads running on top of the host by reducing its vulnerability surface with restrictive configurations as a preventive control.

 - Vulnerability management: Vulnerability detection in container images in the CI/CD pipeline and registries before deploying to production.

 - Network security: Enforce Kubernetes-native network policies, including segmentation, and provide network traffic visualization down to the container level.